PureVPN Vs IPVanish VPN Comparison 2020

-While both of these providers offers live chat support which also have quite reasonable support agents with enough technical knowledge to help users out with their queries, there is an additional step in the live chat support of IPVanish which felt quite annoying to us.
+While both of these providers offer live chat support which also has quite reasonable support agents with enough technical knowledge to help users out with their queries, there is an additional step in the live chat support of IPVanish which felt quite annoying to us.

 This is nuisance really and we seriously don’t like it, so we are giving PureVPN the thumbs up here, because it has kept a live chat support feature exactly as how it should be i.e. easy to use!

 IPVanish is a good service undoubtedly and is one of the better providers that you can sign up within this industry that now contains more frauds than ever, but still, it is lacking on a lot of fronts as is evident from our comparison above.
 We seriously feel IPVanish needs to not just add more features, but work hard towards improving their service from all quartets.